-The version that "put Windows on the map."
-Introduced in 1990, it was a complete overhaul of Windows 2.0 and Windows/386, which were never widely used.
-Windows 3.0 replaced the clunky MS-DOS Executive with a colorful and functional user interface made up of Program Manager and File Manager.
-Within a couple years, Windows would become the major desktop OS worldwide.It Still Booted Into DOS Although the PC still booted up in DOS, Windows 3.0 included a DOS extender that broke DOS's infamous one megabyte memory barrier and allowed applications to use up to 16MB of memory, a huge amount for that time.
-Windows 3.0 ran 16-bit Windows applications and DOS applications, and much of its popularity in the beginning was because it could multitask DOS applications.
-It required a PC with the Intel 80286 16-bit CPU; laughable by today's standards (see 286).
-See Windows, Windows 3.1 and Windows 3.x modes.
+The version of Windows that "put Windows on the map."
+Introduced in 1990, Windows 3.0 replaced the clunky MS-DOS Executive in Windows 2.0 and Windows/386 with a colorful and functional user interface comprising Program Manager and File Manager.
+Within a couple years, Windows became the major desktop OS worldwide.It Still Booted Into DOSAlthough the PC still booted up in DOS, Windows 3.0 included a DOS extender that broke DOS's infamous one megabyte memory barrier and allowed programs to use up to 16MB of RAM, a huge amount for that time.
+Windows 3.0 ran 16-bit Windows applications and DOS applications, and much of its popularity in the beginning was due to multitasking DOS programs.
+Requiring at least a 16-bit 286 CPU, Windows 3.0 would not run in the first 8086/8088 PCs (see 286).
+See Windows 3.1 and Windows 3.x modes.